vgmoose/vgedit/README.md

 make -f Makefile.pc
 ```

+You can also build for PC using the [bake](https://github.com/SanderMertens/bake) build system.

 ## License
-This software is licensed the GPLv3
+This software is licensed under the GPLv3.

+> Free software is software that gives you the user the freedom to share, study and modify it.
+We call this free software because the user is free. - [Free Software Foundation](https://www.fsf.org/about/what-is-free-software)

 Folder and file icons by [Alfredo Hernandez](https://www.flaticon.com/authors/alfredo-hernandez) under the Flaticon Basic License